KevinBian107/RSDB/models/README.md

 # Testing 🔧
 - Use a different state? based on a region?
+- Output should be given region, check with how many ranking degree.

 # Question In Interest 🤔
 We want to do reconmandation for business owner: